-A single criminal conviction can haunt a person throughout their life.
-It can affect employment, housing and many other aspects of life.
-A mistake when you are 20 can harm your life when you are 50.
-The court will not make a conviction go away - no matter what you were told.
-It is up to you to take action to clear your record.How do I Expunge my Record?
+A criminal conviction can affect the rest of your life, including employment, housing, child custody, volunteer opportunities, and more.
+The court will not make a conviction go away automatically - no matter what you were told when you pled.
+You can, however, take action to clear your record.How Do I Expunge My Record?

-Washington allows a process to dismiss a prior conviction.
+Washington courts allow a process to dismiss a prior conviction.
 The process is called vacate and dismiss rather than expunge.
-A slightly different procedure is required if the conviction is a felony, misdemeanor or juvenile offense.Should I Hire an Attorney to Expunge a Conviction?
+This process withdraws the plea and dismisses the charge, rather than expungement which just makes the charge basically wash away.
+There is a different procedure that is required if the conviction is a felony, misdemeanor, or juvenile offense.Should I Hire an Attorney to Expunge a Conviction?

 That is up to you.
 There are forms available to do it yourself.
-The benefits of hiring an attorney from Powers Law Group is that they will do all the paperwork, speak to prosecutor and attend court.
-You will not need to take a day off of work.
-Additionally, our firm will do it for a fixed fee so you know the cost in advance.Why Should I Expunge my Record?
+The benefits of hiring an attorney from Powers Law Group is that he will do all the paperwork, speak to prosecutor and attend court.
+You will not need to take time out of your day to attend a court hearing.
+Additionally, our firm will do it for a fixed fee so you know the cost in advance.Why Should I Expunge My Record?

 The law that explains this is RCW 9.94A.640.
 There are a number of things that are required: